 Don’t forget: You are an influencer to others and have the power to absolutely make a fan’s day.
 Some readers out there are obsessed with your books.
 If they were to meet you in person, they would probably cry or jump up and down.
 You have touched their very souls, and they love you for that.

 For me, this person is Mary Kubica.
 Once I read The Good Girl and I couldn’t stop thinking about it.
 I did a couple of shout-outs on Instagram, and she responded.
 I asked her for an interview, got it, and eventually wound up with a signed copy of the book that started it all for me as a book blogger.

 And you have the power to make a fan’s day just as Mary did mine.

 When fans tag you, say thank you and talk to them.
 Repost their photos of your book.
 Retweet the interview someone did with you.
 Show that you care, and the reader will never forget it.
 You want to do this author thing forever, right?
 Then be grateful to the readers who make it happen.

 Note from Jane: If you enjoyed this post, check out Shayla Raquel’s new book The 10 Commandments of Author Branding.

-An expert editor, seasoned writer, and author-centric marketer, Shayla Raquel works one-on-one with authors and business owners every day.
-A lifelong lover of books, she has edited over 400 books and has launched several Amazon best sellers for her clients.
+A self-publishing mentor, best-selling author, and public speaker, Shayla Raquel works one-on-one with writers every day.
+A lifelong lover of books, she has been in the publishing industry for eleven years and teaches on author branding, indie publishing, book marketing, and the craft of writing.
 Her award-winning blog teaches new and established authors how to write, publish, and market their books.